-Treatment of pleural mesothelioma abroad
+Treatment of pleural mesothelioma in Germany

 Pleural mesothelioma is malignant oncological disease with tumor developed of mesothelial cells.
 In recent decades, the incidence of its disease has grown by 8 times in the developed countries.